digbang/security/README.md

 To access the permissions functionality, use the `PermissionRepository` with `$securityApi->permissions()`.

+### Generating URLs
+The `PermissibleUrlGenerator` is an extension of Laravel's `UrlGeneratorInterface` interface.
+The default implementation, `PermissionAwareUrlGenerator`, will check if the currently logged-in user has access to the requested url and throw a `Digbang\Security\Permissions\PermissionException` if he or she does not.

+You may access this functionality through the `$securityApi->urls()` method.

 ## Custom objects
-The Security package extends the `Cartalyst\Sentinel` interfaces with more functionalty.
+The Security package extends the `Cartalyst\Sentinel` interfaces with more functionality.
 By default, an implementation of each interface (eg.: `Digbang\Security\Users\User`) can be found in the same namespace (eg.:`Digbang\Security\Users\DefaultUser`.)